savonet/book/introduction.md

 Around that time, students had to propose and realize a "large" software project for one of their courses, with the whole class of around 30 students.
-David and Samuel proposed to build a complete flexible webradio system called _Savonet_ (for something like "Samuel and David's OCaml network").
+David and Samuel proposed to build a complete flexible webradio system called _savonet_ (for something like "Samuel and David's OCaml network").
 A complete rewriting of every part of the streamer in OCaml was planned, with grand goals, so that everybody would have something to do: a new website with so many features, a new